John Eisenhower: Presidential elections

 A lifelong Republican, Eisenhower voted for Democrat John Kerry in the 2004 Presidential election, citing dissatisfaction with Republican incumbent George W. Bush's management of U.S. foreign policy.

 During the 2008 presidential election, in which presidential candidate John McCain and vice presidential candidates Sarah Palin and Joe Biden all had children serving in the armed forces, Eisenhower wrote about his wartime experience as the son of a sitting president in a cautionary opinion piece in The New York Times titled "Presidential Children Don't Belong in Battle".

 Death

 Eisenhower died in Trappe, Maryland, on December 21, 2013.
-From the death of Elizabeth Ann Blaesing in 2005 until his own death, Eisenhower was the oldest living presidential child; on his death that distinction passed to Lynda Bird Johnson, who still holds it as of 2025.
+From the death of Elizabeth Ann Blaesing in 2005 until his own death, Eisenhower was the oldest living presidential child; on his death that distinction passed to Lynda Bird Johnson, who still holds it as of 2026.
 His burial was at West Point Cemetery on the grounds of the United States Military Academy.

 Marriage and children

-Eisenhower married Barbara Jean Thompson on June 10, 1947, only a few days before her twenty-first birthday.
+A 20-year-old Eisenhower married Barbara Jean Thompson on June 10, 1947.
 Barbara was born on June 15, 1926, in Fort Knox, Kentucky, into an Army family.
 She was the daughter of Col. Percy Walter Thompson (1898–1974) and his wife Beatrice (née Birchfield).
 Col. Thompson was commander of the Allied Expeditionary Forces.
 The Eisenhowers had four children: